ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

 Data Tables
 +++++++++++

-The incidence risk (ir) per birth will be computed as
+The maternal sepsis cause model requires two probabilities, the incidence risk (ir) per birth and the case fatality rate (cfr), for use in the decision graph.
+The incidence risk per birth will be computed as

 .. math::